-He knew the fans weren’t going to let him off that easy.
-He was expected to do at least two encores if not more before the night was over, but he’d been counting down the sets since he’d first gone on stage.
+He knew the fans wouldn’t let him off that easy.
+He was expected to do at least two encores, if not more before the night was over, but he’d been counting down the sets since he’d first gone on stage.
 Two more songs he could handle.

-And Brent never took it for granted.
+And Brent never took his fame for granted.
 Never took for granted that he made his living, a damn good living, because his fans bought his records and came to his concerts.
-And usually, when the lights came on, his band behind him playing their guts out, and the crowd chanting his name, Brent got jacked up.
+Usually, when the lights came on, with his band behind him playing their guts out, and the crowd chanting his name, Brent got jacked up.

-He fed off the energy, the high, the noise, and the pumping of the base that seemed to live in his blood that at times it would take days to come down.
+He fed off the energy, the high, the noise, and the pumping of the bass that lived in his blood.
+At times it would take days to come down.

 “You killed it.”

-Brent acknowledged each person as he made it through the gauntlet of back slaps and smiling faces.
-He grabbed a bottle of water from the young intern who always seemed to be everywhere he was lately.
+Brent acknowledged each person as he walked through the gauntlet of back slaps and smiling faces.
+He grabbed a bottle of water from the young intern who always seemed to be everywhere he was.
 Handing him water, throwing out compliments, flashing him smiles.
 Or maybe it was just him.
 Maybe he was just irritated.

-Brent opened the bottle and threw the cap into the nearest trash can, and downed it.
-The cool water felt like heaven, extinguishing the raw burn that was his throat.
+Brent opened the bottle and downed it.
+The cool water was heaven, extinguishing the raw burn that was his throat.
 He reached for a second one the intern just happened to be holding out to him.

 “Thanks Kimmey,” he said to the girl with wavy blonde hair and the bluest eyes he hadn’t remembered noticing before.